bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 side has an optional `face` and `corner`. `face` can have a value of `"window"` and corner can be "door-frame", "zip-door" or "stove-vent".

-Now, let's put our method dispatch to work to draw a complete yome along with its features.
+Let's put our method dispatch to work to draw a complete yome along with its features.

 First, we need a way to draw a single slice (side) which is a grouping of a corner and a side.